 Smoke inhalation isn’t healthy for any of us but short-term exposure for certain vulnerable patients can be particularly severe.
 What can health providers do during wildfire seasons to proactively protect their patients?

 Apple Fire in California (Aug 2020)

 By integrating wildfire and air quality intelligence into connected health solutions like patient apps, healthcare providers can correlate their patient’s symptoms with actual environmental exposure.
 For patients suffering from chronic respiratory diseases such as asthma and COPD in particular, this additional environmental context helps providers to refine the care and treatment they give, based on patient-specific information and objective insights.

-When combined with remote symptom monitoring, personalized air quality monitoring and health recommendations provide a helpful treatment option when face to face contact is difficult or impossible – like during a wildfire crisis.
+When combined with remote symptom monitoring, personalized air quality monitoring and health recommendations provide a helpful treatment option when face-to-face contact is difficult or impossible – like during a wildfire crisis.

 Like the majority of consumers, patients respond best to healthcare treatments and information that feel personalized.
 A growing body of research has found a connection between patient involvement in their own care and better health outcomes at lower costs.

 By helping patients understand the true health impact of smoke inhalation and poor air quality exposure for their health, they become more aware of their personal risk factors and learn to modify their behavior in positive ways.